 - salt and pepper to taste

-- 1 ½ cups dry Israeli Cous Cous (uncooked) or use orzo, quinoa or regular cous cous ( about 4-5 cups cooked)
+- 1 ½ cups dry Israeli Cous Cous (uncooked) or use orzo, quinoa, freekah, or regular cous cous ( about 4 cups cooked)

 - ½ Cup kalamata olives ( pitted, sliced)

-- ½ cup mint, basil, dill, or Italian parsley, chopped
+- ½ cup dill or Italian parsley, chopped

 - 425 F oven.

 - Trim the tough ends of the asparagus off.
 Lay them on a baking sheet and drizzle with 1-2 T olive oil, sprinkle with a generous pinch of salt and cracked pepper, and half of the lemon zest.
 Roast in the oven until just tender, about 20-25 minutes.
 Cut into bite size pieces.
-(Alternatively, for faster preparation, blanch bite size pieces of asparagus, along with the cous cous, during the last 2 minutes of the cous cous’s cooking time.)
+(Alternatively, for faster preparation, blanch bite size pieces of asparagus, with the cous cous water, during the last 2-3 minutes of the cous cous’s cooking time.)

 - Bring a large pot of salted water to a boil.
-Add 2 cups Israeli Cous Cous, and cook until al dente.
+Add Israeli Cous Cous, and cook until al dente.

-- While cous cous is cooking, make the dressing.
+- Make the dressing.
 In a small bowl, stir all ingredients together.

-You want 4 1/2 cups of cooked pasta or grain.
+You want 4-ish cups of cooked pasta or grain.